 If you like complex characters and strong story, you’ll like this book.

 The author shares her impressive knowledge of vintage postcards in an entertaining and informative style.
 Brimful of lovely reproductions it is never dull.
 A book to read from cover to cover or to dip into.
 Certainly a book to revisit.
 Living With Postcards makes an imaginative present, even to someone like me who has no particular interest in postcard collecting.
+I can thoroughly recommend it.

 When I was reading the author’s Hostile series of books (which I was thoroughly enjoying) I decided to have a look at what other books she had published and spotted this one.
 I’ve always loved looking at old postcards and this book sounding interesting, so I purchased the Kindle version.
 Once the book had downloaded to the Kindle app on my tablet (so that I could view the postcards in full colour) I immediately flicked through the entire book looking at all the postcards.
 I was impressed.
 I have a relative that has a large postcard collection and thought to myself, that the paperback edition would make a great gift for her, so I went back online and purchased the physical book which I will give her at Christmas.